 Increased postoperative oxygen consumption due to increased metabolism due to the effects of major surgery, fever, sepsis, and postoperative pulmonary complications of all kinds, require the affected patients to increase their respiratory minute volume.
 This is accomplished by combinations of increased respiratory frequency and/or tidal volume.
 However, some patients with pre-existing abnormal lung function are unable to increase their respiratory minute volume to the required levels at all, or the respiratory effort required to increase the minute volume is so exhausting that they are unable to sustain the required increased respiratory minute volume and develop respiratory failure.
 How can these patients be detected?
 How can we get an idea of the maximum sustainable minute volume of a patient?
 Which patients are most likely to develop respiratory failure due to a requirement for increased minute volume?

 Maximum minute volume (MMV), also known as the maximum breathing capacity (MBC), is the maximum volume of air able to be displaced by the lungs in one minute.
 Most modern lung function testing procedures never measure this.
-However, a rough approximation of the MBC can be made by accepting the clinical fact that the maximum sustainable respiratory frequency is about 35 breaths/minute, and that the FEV1 determines the maximum amount of air able to be displaced per breath.
-In other words the MBC = Respiratory Rate x FEV1.
+However, a rough approximation of the MBC can be made by accepting the clinical fact that the maximum respiratory rate in an adult is about 35 breaths/minute, and that the FEV1 determines the maximum amount of air able to be displaced per breath.
+In other words the MBC = Respiratory Rate x FEV1 = 35 x FEV1.
 So for a person with an FEV1 = 2000 ml, the MBC = 2 x 35 = 70 l/min.
-However, no one can maintain such a respiratory minute volume for long periods.
+However, no one can maintain such a respiratory minute volume for long periods, and clinical experience reveals that for people with serious COPD, the sustainable respiratory minute volume is about 50-60% of the MBC (Zocche-1960).
 So what is the maximum sustainable respiratory minute volume, and at what levels are people likely to develop respiratory failure?